antonshelepov/Data_Engineering_Nanodegree-Udacity/Project_1B_DataModelingCassandra/README.md

 * large amounts of data (long-term)
 * linear scalability

-All the mentioned aspects can be easily achieved with Apache Cassandra
+All the mentioned aspects can be easily achieved with Apache Cassandra. <br>
+Apache Cassandras main feature is that users cannot build JOINs.
+Query is thereafter the point to start with.

 ## Project File Structure
 ```event_datafile_new.csv``` - database <br>